 The strategy aims to reduce both the generation and the environmental impact of waste.
-It presents a plan for ensuring that the socio-economic development of South Africa, the health of its people and the quality of its environmental resources are no longer adversely affected by uncontrolled and uncoordinated waste management.
+It presents a plan for ensuring that uncontrolled and uncoordinated waste management no longer adversely affects the socio-economic development of South Africa, the health of its people and the quality of its environmental resources.
 It establishes a waste management system that concentrates on avoiding, preventing and minimising waste and makes provision for waste management services for all by extending an acceptable standard of waste collection, as well as transportation, treatment and disposal services to all communities.